skip to content

 00:37:45 - Anthony Campolo

 No, so this is the Prisma part.
 This is why I say Prisma and GraphQL are kind of decoupled now.
-So this is why, if you see it says Prisma not dot graphql and actually we don't have any dot graphql files.
-We have dot JS files that have graphql schemas inside them.
-But we'll see that in a second.
-The main thing here though is this is for our database specifically.
+If you see, it says Prisma, not .graphql, and actually we don't have any .graphql files.
+We have .js files that have GraphQL schemas inside them, but we'll see that in a second.
+The main thing here, though, is this is for our database specifically.
 So we're going to define our database provider.
-So let's change that to PostgreSQL instead of SQLite.
-So the very top one.
+Let's change that to PostgreSQL instead of SQLite, the very top one.

 00:38:16 - Nick Taylor

 Oh, yeah, yeah.
 Okay.
 Yeah.
-Okay, thank you.
-GitHub copilot.
-Okay.
+Okay, thank you, GitHub Copilot.

 00:38:22 - Anthony Campolo

 Yeah.
 Right.
-And then let's change the.
-Where it says user example, change that to say post with a capital P and then you can leave the ID exactly how it is.
-And then change email to say title and then get rid of the unique constraint.
+And then where it says UserExample, change that to say Post with a capital P, and you can leave the ID exactly how it is.
+Then change email to say title, and get rid of the unique constraint.

 00:38:42 - Nick Taylor